SourcePointUSA/unity-sdk/README.md

 > **Note**: It may take a frame to initialize the CMP library, so we strongly recommend that you `Initialize` in `Awake` separately from `LoadMessage`.
 We recommend that you `LoadMessage` in `Start` (see example below).

-Right after the `LoadMessage` call, the SDK will construct the Web View for the end-user. <br/><br/> If there is a consent profile associated with `authId`, the SDK will bring the consent data from the server, overwriting whatever was stored in the device.
+When the SDK receives the `LoadMessage` call, it will instantiate a webview if the end-user needs to see a message. <br/><br/> If there is a consent profile associated with `authId`, the SDK will bring the consent data from the server, overwriting whatever was stored in the device.

 ```c#
 private void Start()